olgupila/STORM-AI-devkit-2025/docs/dataset.md

 The <a href="https://www.dropbox.com/scl/fo/nz1j92xpr6eet3fa5mx5i/ADMYs2zfr3dvxJ-FFd5dmM8?rlkey=tem27v1d2raf2nnlcq6cd49ev&st=sty6ggo3&dl=0)">Warm-Up Dataset</a> for participants was released on November 15, 2024.

 Participants should use this subset of the STORM-AI data to become familiar with the phenomenology and formats they will be asked to use during Phase 1 of the competition.
-The warmup dataset consists of:
+The warmup dataset consists of the following files and folders:
+* <b>wu001_to_wu715-initial_states.csv</b>: 715 sets of orbital elements and geodetic position coordinates for ESA's SWARM A satellite
-* <b>OMNI2_112613_012420.csv</b>: Space weather information, collected by NASA Space Flight Goddard Center
+* <b>OMNI2</b>: Space weather information collected by NASA Space Flight Goddard Center and provided in 60-day histories (one 60-day OMNI2 history file per initial SWARM A state)
+* <b>GOES</b>: X-Ray flux information collected by NOAA'S GOES-13 satellite and provided in 60-day histories (one 60-day GOES history file per initial SWARM A state)
-* <b>SWARMA_DNS_POD_012414_012720.csv</b>: Time series orbit average density values collected by ESA'S SWARM A satellite
+* <b>Sat_Density</b>: Time series orbit average density values collected by ESA'S SWARM A satellite and provided in 3-day segments (one 3-day "forecasted" density file per initial SWARM A state)
-* <b>SWARMA_POD_RD_01282014-01272020.csv</b>: Orbital elements for ESA's SWARM A satellite
-* <b>GOES-East_G13_112613-121417.csv</b>: X-Ray flux information, collected by NOAA'S GOES-13 satellite, operational from 2013 until 2017.
-Data encompasses GOES-East.
-* <b>GOES-East_G13_121417-012420.csv</b>: X-Ray flux information, collected by NOAA'S GOES-16 satellite, operational from 2017 until present.
-Data encompasses GOES-East.

 Your objective is to design a model that, given a spacecraft's initial state and 60 days of space weather information directly preceding that state, can predict the next 3 days of atmospheric density values the spacecraft will observe.